 In 1994, William Davidson (z"l) of Detroit, Michigan established the William Davidson Graduate School of Jewish Education with a $15 million contribution.
 His goals were to add more professionals to the field, provide development opportunities to educators already working in the many venues where Jewish education takes place, and increase the field's knowledge base through academic and practitioner research.

 Becoming a Jewish educator is a sacred calling.
-At The Davidson School, we seek to enhance that calling through a rigorous program in Judaic studies, Hebraic studies, and education, and through personal attention to your religious and professional growth.
+At The Davidson School, we seek to enhance that calling through a rigorous program in Jewish studies, Hebrew, and education, and through personal attention to your religious and professional growth.
 You will join fellow students and faculty who have very diverse backgrounds and experiences.
 These wonderful people will develop into your future colleagues and friends.

 In the words of Abraham Joshua Heschel, only one who is an heir is qualified to be a pioneer.
 Our school weaves together academic study and career preparation, so that by fulfilling the many roles of the Jewish educator—teacher, leader, lifelong learner, religious personality, and researcher—you can be a worthy heir to the Jewish tradition.
 We also help you grow to be a pioneer: a contributing innovator in transforming people and institutions, nurturing your own students and educational settings, and cultivating loving and capable people who serve God and humanity in all aspects of their lives.

 The Davidson School offers both master's and doctoral degrees in its historic home on 3080 Broadway, where Rabbi Mordecai Kaplan became the dean of its predecessor, the Teachers Institute, in 1909.
-It also offers online courses leading to a master of arts degree.
+It also offers an online MA degree.

 In addition to offering courses, The Davidson School works closely with the Melton Research Center for Jewish Education, the Rebecca and Israel Ivry Prozdor High School, the Day School Leadership Training Institute (DSLTI), and The Leadership Institute: Shaping Congregational Leaders and Learners (LI), all of which provide unique opportunities for student involvement.